SpagMonster/XMLSpawner/README.txt

-Welcome to the UNOFFICIAL releases of XMLSpawner for newer versions of RunUO.
+Welcome to the UNOFFICIAL releases of XMLSpawner for newer versions of RunUO 2.1 and up.

 I myself take NO credit in fixing these, just finding and posting maintaining workable versions that compile.